-An overhanging sign still reads “Bizarre” and the first two vowels are still flipped quixotically, but the rolling gate has remained shut since early June.
-The bartenders are now suing the shuttered bar.
+The sign still reads “Bizarre” and the first two vowels are still flipped quixotically, but the gate has remained shut since early June.
+The bartenders have filed suit.

 “I don’t know how they’ve been able to get away with it, but they never paid their employees,” one bartender told Bushwick Daily wishing to stay anonymous.
 They had joined five other coworkers in a lawsuit, filed in federal court earlier in August, demanding over $100,000 in unpaid wages.
 “The owners made it a living hell to work there,” they said.

 A movie eventually was filmed in the bar, called “Bizzare” and helmed by a French art house director named Etienne Faure.
 It played Berlinale in 2015.
-The Hollywood Reporter’s write-up called it a “collection of sounds and images in desperate need of a plot.”
-It did not find distribution.
+The Hollywood Reporter called it a “collection of sounds and images in desperate need of a plot.”
+Faure did not find distribution.

-“It’s a great place with questionable ownership,” Lady Bearica said cautiously.
+“It’s a great place with questionable ownership,” Lady Bearica told me.
 They now perform at Dromedary, a tiki bar up the street.

-“Even if the bar is closed, it doesn’t mean that the defendants are absolved of liability,” Matthew Handley, an attorney at Handley Farah & Anderson who is representing the bartenders, said.
+“Even if the bar is closed, it doesn’t mean that the defendants are absolved of liability,” Matthew Handley, an attorney for the bartenders, told me on the phone.
 “Liability extends not just to the company, but also to owners and the people who control their pay.”

-Two former bartenders spoke with Bushwick Daily and both describe the owners as erratic and abusive.
-“It was lawless,” one of the former bartenders said.
+I talked to two former bartenders who describe the owners as erratic and abusive.
+“It was lawless,” one of them told me.

-They described coworkers fired at whim, a bar often kept out of stock, and a campaign of intimidation which followed their suit.
-On their last day, one says that Sauvaire demanded employees sign a waiver before receiving their final week’s pay.
+They described coworkers fired at whim, a bar often kept out of stock, and a campaign of intimidation that followed their suit.
+On their last day, one says that Sauvaire demanded employees sign an agreement not to sue before receiving their final week’s pay.

-In the time before its closing, a bartender told Bushwick Daily that Sauvaire had been in negotiations to sell the bar to investors who planned on opening “a vegan-kombucha-tea-drinking-hipster-whatever.”
+In the time before its closing, a former bartender there told me that Sauvaire had been in negotiations to sell the bar to investors who planned on opening “a vegan-kombucha-tea-drinking-hipster-whatever.”

-After a group of bartenders worked with the National Legal Advocacy Network, a legal non-profit, to draft their demand letter and notified Sauvaire’s attorney, the bar closed immediately in lieu of a response.
+After a group of bartenders worked with the National Legal Advocacy Network, a legal non-profit, to draft their demand letter and notified Sauvaire’s attorney, the bar closed immediately.

 “The purpose of Bizarre was to create an extension of my living room,” Sauvaire told Bedford + Bowery in 2015.
 By all reports, he’s still living there.